lfd/PaStA/README.md

   **##** group major versions of projects.
 Take a look at existing patch stack definitions.

-### Rolling out history and identifying the commit hashes on patch stacks
-For performance reasons, **PaStA** stores the diffs of all commit hashes as single files. `diffs/` is the location of the patches of the project.
-After creating the patch stack definition configuration file and the project configuration file, add your project to the `PaStA-resources/prepare_projects` script.
-Invoking this script will create the patch stack commit hash list inside `PaStA-resources/PROJECT_NAME/resources/stack-hashes/` and roll out the git history of the project.

 ### PaStA configuration format
 The **PaStA** configuration file scheme is similar to the Windows *ini* format.
 All configuration file inherit from `PaStA-resources/common/default.cfg` and